The Art of Encouragement

 tom walsh

 One of the most positive things that's ever happened to me has been a subtle shift in my perspective and in my ways of dealing with other people.
 I've always felt rather intimidated by and isolated from others, so in my early years I spent a lot of time on my own, rather than calling a friend (or someone who might have become a friend) and asking him or her if he or she wanted to get together and do something.
-But as I've spent more time teaching and dealing with other people, I've learned that there's a great deal of need in this world, and the people who used to intimidate me now seem much more like me, and I can relate to them a great deal.
+But as I've spent more time teaching and dealing with other people, I've learned that there's a great deal of need in this world, and the people who used to intimidate me now seem much more like me, and I can relate to them much more.
 Now I can honestly say that very few people intimidate me, no matter what their position or "status," and I now see them as a package of needs, just like I am.
 And I know that one of those needs is something that I can help with, whether I know the person or not.

 That need is for encouragement.
 Something I realized a few years ago in one of those "Of course--I should have realized that all along!" moments is that encouragement is absolutely free.
 It doesn't cost me a cent to give it out, but its payoff is incredible.
 A brighter smile, improved performance on any sort of task, much more enjoyment in doing something--I see these in people constantly when I or someone else encourages them.
-I often read stories by adults who have succeeded in life largely in part because just one person saw their potential and encouraged them when they were younger, and they have never forgotten those people or their words.
-Wouldn't you love to feel that something like that would be possible with you as the remembered person?
-I know that I would, but unless I plant the seeds today, that sort of harvest will never come to pass.

 One of the dynamics of encouragement is such that I rarely see any long-term results.
 Yes, I would like to know that I've had a positive long-term result on someone's life, but that's something that I have to let go of if my encouragement is to be sincere.
 I can't keep tabs, and write down all the times I give encouragement and then call someone ten years later and ask them if they remember the encouragement I gave them.
 That would be simply weird, and pretty obsessive.
 I have to trust that what I do I do for good, and that it will stay with people.
 Much of the encouragement that I give won't be remembered, but perhaps it can boost someone's esteem just enough so that the next time they're faced with a certain situation, they'll be able to do successfully what they need to do.
 Besides, I've invested nothing, remember?
 What I've given cost me nothing to give.